terefang/odd6rpg/lite/300-combat.md

 ## Taking Damage

-*TBD*
+Damage is composed of the following factors:

+*   the weapons/attacks damage code.
+*   success levels from the attack roll, if any.
+*   special effects or damage types, if any.

+Assemble all the factors from above in a dice pool *TBD*

 ## Generic Weapons

 Fantasy weapons are categorized based on their weight and the level of skill required to use them effectively.
 Here is a general description of fantasy weapons that would fall into the categories of light, medium, and heavy:

+### Hand to Hand Combat Weapons

 * Light weapons – These are typically small and easy to wield, such as daggers, short swords, and hand axes.
 They are typically fast, but don't deal as much damage as heavier weapons.
 Characters who are agile and fast,